 |Quality of sound||Good to excellent, depending on the station’s signal strength*||Fair to good, depending on the bit rate and network congestion, some stations sound very good and some can sound very bad|

-I am having a difficult time assigning the overall enjoyment as well as an over all winner.
-One the one hand, it was very cool, driving down I-84 in Danbury, CT listening to Howlin’ Wolf on New Orleans’ non-commercial Jazz station, WWOZ.
+I am having a difficult time assigning the overall enjoyment as well as an overall winner.
+On the one hand, it was very cool, driving down I-84 in Danbury, CT listening to Howlin’ Wolf on New Orleans’ non-commercial Jazz station, WWOZ.
 On the other hand, it was a right pain in the ass to get to that point, in rush hour traffic.
-By the way WWOZ’s web stream is excellent, audio wise.
+By the way, WWOZ’s web stream is excellent, audio-wise.

-The drop outs were also a concern, mostly taking place in on the section of I-84 going through Putnam County, NY.
-I don’t know if my cell carrier needs to beef up it’s data coverage in that area, or if there were just a great many users on the network checking their e-mail, etc.
+The dropouts were also a concern, mostly taking place in the section of I-84 going through Putnam County, NY.
+I don’t know if my cell carrier needs to beef up its data coverage in that area, or if there were just a great many users on the network checking their e-mail, etc.

 If they could sort out the ease of operation problem and get rid of the dropouts, streaming audio over HTC Android would win hands down.